tad-stranger/terminally_ASPIRED/README.md

 ---

 ## 🧪 Developer Notes
-This pipeline is built on the excellent ASPIRED library by Marco Lam. terminally_ASPIRED wraps its lower-level functionality to streamline workflows, reduce bugs, and standardize output for further scientific use.
+This pipeline is built on the excellent ASPIRED library by Marco Lam. terminally_ASPIRED wraps its lower-level functionality to streamline workflows, reduce bugs, and standardise output for further scientific use.

 ---
 ## ☄️Acknowledgements